bryanmylee/meetwhen-store/docs/DATABASE.md

 ### `Schedule`

-Each `Schedule` represents an array of time intervals with a `start` and `end` in seconds since Epoch.
+Each `Schedule` represents an array of time intervals with a `beg` and `end` in seconds since Epoch.

 Each `Schedule` entity uniquely belongs to one many-to-many relationship between `User` and `Meeting`.
 Therefore, we can store `Schedule` interval information on the many-to-many relationship entity.